Abhimanyu (1948 film)

 Abhimanyu is a 1948 Tamil-language film produced by Jupiter Pictures and starring S. M. Kumaresan as Abhimanyu, a character from the Mahabharatha.
-The screenplay was written by A. S. A. Sami, while M. Karunanidhi assisted in the script.
+The screenplay was written by A. S. A. Sami, while M. Karunanidhi assisted in the script, but uncredited for his work.
 This was the second film for Karunanidhi as scriptwriter.
 The film also starred M. N. Nambiar in a supporting role.

 Plot

 The film tells the story of the Pandava prince Abhimanyu.